associationforsoftwaretesting/navigating/navigatingcdt.md

 Mistakes happen because humans are fallible.
 However, we can learn with the aim of improving when we all share responsibility and avoid the blame game.
 So a better version of this question might be "Could we examine as a group why these issues were missed before we shipped the product, so that we in future can ship a better quality product to our customers?
 I would like you to be honest with me, and not hold anything back."

+<h4>When is the best time to test?</h4>

+The best time to test is, usually, now.

+But, consider whether there's a good chance the effort will be worth the expense.
+Is there enough of something to be tested now?
+Is the information you get from the testing most useful right now?
+Is there actually an opportunity to test now?

+Deciding what you could or should be testing now depends on many factors, including where the software is in its development lifecycle and how involved you can be as a tester in these various stages.
+Each phase of developing a product - from ideation to release - has some hypothesis that could benefit from being challenged, though.

+Tasks like these could all be productive and cost-effective testing at different times:

+* Test a new market for opportunities
+* Suggest pros and cons of potential projects
+* Build models of potential features
+* Look for evidence that the suggested needs are worth addressing
+* Synthesise previous discussion to provide a set of constraints on any solution
+* Practice "prospective testing" (the application of the testing mindset to a product that does not yet exist in an executable form, from James Bach and Jeff Nadelman), asking questions of the designers, architects, programmers, customers and stakeholders
+* Prototype solutions to discover likely issues
+* Research similar solutions to identify missing features, failure modes, test ideas, etc.
+* Critically analyze specifications or mockups, looking for assumptions and gaps, and asking questions
+* Explore the emerging solution, as it emerges
+* Explore the implemented solution in context
+* Compare the capabilities of the implementation to the original needs
+* Try to find new risks introduced by the solution
+* Explore the new feature in production
+* Monitor the behaviour and performance of the new feature
+* Look for evidence that the solution is satisfying the identified needs
+* Explore user data to look for patterns
+* Analyse telemetry data for potential bottlenecks

+If you're unsure about what risks to investigate, the scale of a potential problem, the cost of a range of solutions, or have any important unknown at all, then the best time to test (all other things being equal) is now.
+If software is being developed and you are involved in that process as a tester, you can almost always find some way to be testing and providing valuable information to your stakeholders.

 <h3 id="automation">Automation</h3>

 <h4 id="letsjustautomate">Let's just automate the testing</h4>